pmccaffrey6/jupyter-blog/README.md

 Following that, customizing your theme is as simple as modifying the various Jinja templates and creating and referring to variables in your `pelicanconf.py`.

 ### Other Tips
 When using the `pelican-ipynb` plugin, there are a few other stylistic modifications that are recommended.
-In this repo, these are best `@import`ed as a `custom.css` file.
+In this repo, these are included in a `custom.css` file imported in the `base.html` template.
 The modifications include reducing the font-size of the `code_cell`s and hiding the `prompt` elements.

+## Quick And Dirty With Docker
+This repo also includes a `Dockerfile` which will privision an Ubuntu:16.04 container set up with python and all required dependencies.
+This container is just meant to be a development convenience to bootstrap the environment necessary to craft and push out blog posts.
+The simplest way to work with this is just to build the container `docker build -t <container name> .` and then run the container, exposing a port and, importantly, mounting this repo within the container:

+`docker run -it -v <path-to-jupyter-blog-repo>:/jupyter-blog -p <host port>:<container port> <image> /bin/bash`

 ## Creating Blog Posts From Jupyter Notebooks:
 1. Create any notebooks you want in the `content` folder.